 You’ve done a great job interview!
-(And if you need a hand with that, start with the The TOP 3 THINGS to Ace the Conversation and then go deeper into what makes an interview work with my book INTERVIEW LIKE YOURSELF… NO, REALLY!)
+(And if you need a hand with that, start with the The TOP 3 THINGS to Ace the Conversation and this job interview checklist, then go deeper into what makes an interview work with my book INTERVIEW LIKE YOURSELF… NO, REALLY!)

 Now it’s time to write a thank you note!